Distribution-Protocol/ERCProtocolDraft/README.md

 pragma solidity >=0.8.0 <0.9.0;

 /**
  * @notice This is the validator interface.
-It specifies the rules that need to be fulfilled and enforces
+It specifies the rules that needs to be fulfilled, and enforce the
- * the fulfillment of these rules.
+ * fulfillment of these rules.
 The parent token holder is required to first register these rules onto a particular
  * edition, identified by the hash of the edition configuration (editionHash).
 When a collector wants to mint from
  * the edition, the collector will need to pass the validation by successfully calling the validate function.
  *